 Is my Rug worth Cleaning ?

 This is a subjective question, and is really up to you.
 Value isn't always measured monetarily.
 A rug can have market value, sentimental value, or it could simply have the value of tying a rooms color and theme together.
 We look at the environmental impact of discarding rugs as a value for cleaning them too, the less rugs we can send to the landfill the better!
-It is true that the cleaning cost of some rugs may outweigh the value of the rug, so ultimately its up to you to decide if you want to replace the rug or extend its life.
+It is true that the cleaning cost of some rugs may outweigh the market value of the rug, so ultimately it is up to you to decide if you want to replace the rug or extend its life.
 Rugs and textiles should be cleaned periodically for health regardless of value.
 If you are going to decide to discard your rug, please consider donating it to us.
 We use discarded rugs for our own training purposes, and donate many clean rugs to the Idaho Youth Ranch to support their ongoing efforts.
-You can learn more about IYR at www.iyrthriftstores.org
+You can learn more about IYR and there fantastic programs at www.iyrthriftstores.org

 What is the difference between a Rug and a Carpet ?